November is Diabetic Eye Disease Awareness Month

 Diabetic Macular Edema (DME)

 Diabetic macular edema is a complication of diabetic retinopathy.
-DME is fluid accumulating in the eye, specifically in the macula, which is the part of the retina that is responsible for your central vision and for a seeing high level of detail, specifically high-resolution color vision that is possible in good light.
+DME is fluid accumulating in the eye, specifically in the macula, which is the part of the retina that is responsible for your central vision and for a seeing high level of detail, specifically high-resolution color vision that is possible in a good light.

 The Best Treatment is Prevention